Silver Dagger (song)

 In "Silver Dagger", the female narrator turns away a potential suitor, as her mother has warned her to avoid the advances of men in an attempt to spare her daughter the heartbreak that she herself has endured.
 The 1960 recording by Joan Baez features only a fragment of the full ballad.
 "Katy Dear" uses the same melody but different lyrics, telling a similar story from a male perspective.

 History

 Origin

-The song exists in a large number of variations under many different titles, and with lyrics that may show a mixture of different songs.
+The song exists in a large number of variations under many different titles, with lyrics that may show a mixture of different songs.
 Steve Roud observes on one version of the song titled "O!
 Molly Dear Go Ask Your Mother":